 - All incoming interns will have a physical fitness testing sometime during orientation.
 Please do not take this responsibility lightly.
 We would strongly recommend that you come prepared to take and pass the test.
 Training to repeat and pass the test during internship can be very challenging.
 Based on current regulations, Army interns will not be able to progress to PGY2 unless they have passed an Army Physical Fitness Test (APFT).
 Pending official review, Air Force interns are likely to be subject to an identical regulation and are strongly encouraged to prepare themselves accordingly.

 - Air Force physical fitness testing includes weigh-in, waist measurement, sit-ups, push-ups, and a 1.5-mile run every 6 months.
 Details are available at http://www.afpc.af.mil/affitnessprogram/affitnessfaq.asp.

 A12.
 Duty hours according to the ACGME are defined as all clinical and academic activities related to the residency program.
-This includes inpatient and outpatient clinical care, in-house call, short call, night float and day float, transfer of patient care, and administrative activities related to patient care such as completing medical records, ordering and reviewing lab tests, and signing verbal orders.
-Currently, our program does not permit call from home.
+This includes inpatient and outpatient clinical care, transfers of care, and administrative activities related to patient care such as completing medical records, ordering and reviewing lab tests, and signing verbal orders.
+Currently, our residents do not perform home call.
 Therefore, only the hours spent in the hospital count toward the 80-hour weekly limit.
-What is not included in the duty hour’s definition is reading, studying, and academic preparation time, such as time spent away from patient care to prepare for morning report presentations, mortality and morbidity conference, or journal club.
-In short, our program adheres to the ACGME Duty hour guidelines which can be found and described at:
+What is not included in the duty hour’s definition is reading, studying, and academic preparation time, such as time spent away from patient care to prepare for morning report presentations, conferences, or journal club.
+In short, our program adheres to the ACGME Duty hour guidelines which can be found and described at the ACGME website.

 - Directions and maps to SAMMC campus can be obtained opening the following link: